Leon-Plickat/LavaLauncher/README.md

 all audio, toggling your lamps, etc. You can turn practically anything you could do in your shell into a button.

 LavaLauncher is opinionated, yet remains configurable.
-The configuration is done entirely via command flags.
-See the manpage for details and an example.
+The configuration syntax is documented in the man page.

 LavaLauncher has been successfully tested with [sway](https://github.com/swaywm/sway) and [wayfire](https://github.com/WayfireWM/wayfire).